 To understand the difference, let’s break it down this way:

 Position: The stand that is taken by a party to a negotiation

 This is the official defined stance stated by one of the parties.
 It’s what we say we want.
-A position is usually determined or influenced by underlying interests (the reason why we want what we said we wanted).
-Position is what we declare; interest is what caused us to say that.

 An example of a position is, “I want a 2-year contract from this customer.”
 Most of us stop here and proceed with this singular purpose in mind.
 But it’s important to ask WHY?
 Whether it’s you or your boss that sets forth this position, you need to know WHY getting a 2-year contract would be helpful.

 Let’s say you want a 2-year agreement because this particular customer is very hard to deal with and contract negotiations are routinely prolonged and very time-consuming.
 It makes sense, you feel, to minimize the time spent.

 That reason would be very different from another scenario where a company that will be up for sale is looking to secure longer term agreements so that the company is more appealing to buyers.

 Knowing the underlying reason WHY you take a position gives you the appropriate level of flexibility in the negotiation.
 In our first scenario, you’d respond favorably if the customer offered a quick resolution on a one-year contract with a renewal option in six months.
 The underlying reason would be satisfied – no protracted negotiation and little time required.